 The Commission is comprised of six members, who serve for 5-year terms.
 One member is appointed by the senate majority leader; one appointed by the senate minority leader; one appointed by the speaker of the assembly; one appointed by the assembly minority leader; and two are individuals who formerly served as judges for a court of record in this state, who were elected to the positions in which they served, and who are nominated by the governor with the advice and consent of a majority of the members of the senate confirmed.
-A detailed description of the appointment of Commissioners is provided in Wis.
-Stat. § 15.62.
+A detailed description of the appointment of Commissioners is provided in WIS.
+STAT. § 15.62.
 The transition plan from the Government Accountability Board to the Ethics Commission put forth by the Department of Administration established a rotational term schedule of the Commissioners.
 The Commission elects a chair and vice-chair from its members by a majority vote.

-The administrator serves as the agency head, and is responsible for the daily operations of the Commission.
-The Commission staff is non-partisan, including the administrator.
+The Administrator serves as the agency head and is responsible for the daily operations of the Commission.
+The Commission Administrator and staff are non-partisan.
 The agency has a staff of 4.55 GPR and 3.45 PR full-time employees.
-The Commission administers and enforces Wisconsin law pertaining to campaign finance, lobbying, and the Code of Ethics (Wisconsin Chapters 11, campaign finance; Chapter 13 Subchapter III, lobbying; and, Chapter 19 Subchapter III, the code of ethics).
+The Commission administers and enforces Wisconsin law pertaining to campaign finance (Wisconsin Chapter 11), lobbying (Wisconsin Chapter 13, Subchapter III), and the Code of Ethics (Wisconsin Chapter 19, Subchapter III).
 The duties of the Ethics Commission are codified in WIS.
 STAT. §§ 11.1304, 13.685, and 19.48.